CyranoB/SmartDeck/memory-bank/activeContext.md

     - Added robust error handling with specific error types
     - Added validation for MCQ generation parameters

+## Recent Changes

+- **Content Processing Optimization:**
+    - Changed transcript chunking from character-based to word-based limits
+    - Updated threshold from 30,000 characters to 15,000 words
+    - Implemented word counting logic in `lib/ai.ts` with the `countWords` function
+    - Modified `extractSampleFromTranscript` to preserve beginning, middle, and end portions based on word count
+    - Updated all AI generation functions to use word count threshold instead of character count

 ## Next Steps

 1. **Complete MCQ Study Interface:**